-a.s.r. has outsourced some of its (operational) activities and/or processes to external service providers.
-When activities are outsourced, a.s.r. is fully accountable for these activities and data used and a.s.r. retains full control over the outsourced activities.
-To manage the risks related to outsourcing, a.s.r. has implemented a policy to safeguard controlled and sound business operations which ensures compliance with laws and regulatory requirements.
-Solid risk management, governance, monitoring and a complete overview are essential to manage outsourced activities.
-The outsourcing policy outlines the relevant procedures and is applicable to a.s.r. and its subsidiaries.
+When activities are outsourced, a.s.r. remains fully accountable for these activities and the processed data and a.s.r. retains full control (volledige zeggenschap) over the outsourced activities.
+To manage the risks related to outsourcing, a.s.r. has implemented an outsourcing policy to safeguard controlled and sound business operations which ensures compliance with laws and regulatory requirements.
+Solid risk management, governance, monitoring and a complete overview of outsourced activities are essential to manage those risks.
+The outsourcing policy outlines the relevant procedures and is applicable to a.s.r. and its supervised entities.
 The policy is also applicable to intragroup outsourcing.

-To define the respective rights and obligations, a.s.r. drafts a written outsourcing contract with the service provider.
+To define the respective rights and obligations, a.s.r. drafts and agrees a written outsourcing contract with the service provider.
 The contract includes amongst others the obligations for all parties involved, commitment to comply with applicable laws and regulatory requirements, right to audit and information security requirements.

 Confidentiality, quality of service, and continuity are key for a.s.r. in carrying out its activities.
-To safeguard the quality of outsourced activities, service providers are carefully examined prior to selection and during the period of service provision. a.s.r. monitors compliancy with the terms of the contract.
-The findings of the monitoring activities serve as input for the regular consultation on operational, tactical and strategic level with the service provider.
+To safeguard the quality of outsourced activities, service providers are carefully examined prior to selection and during the period of service provision. a.s.r. monitors compliancy with the terms of the contract and performance of the outsourced activities.
+The findings of the monitoring activities serve as input for the regular consultation on operational, tactical and strategic level with the service provider and in case of non-compliance immediate action is taken.